5 stabbed at rabbi’s house on Hanukkah; suspect in custody

 The Orthodox Jewish Public Affairs Council for the Hudson Valley region tweeted reports that the stabbings took place at the house of a Hasidic rabbi during a Hanukkah celebration.

+Several state and local officials had described the location of the stabbings as a synagogue.

-Aron Kohn told The New York Timeshe was inside the residence during the stabbings.
+Aron Kohn told The New York Times was inside the residence during the stabbings.

 “I was praying for my life,” said Kohn, 65.
 “He started attacking people right away as soon as he came in the door.
 We didn’t have time to react at all.”